 Drawing bending moment diagrams for different beam sections is also a very important part of the strength of material problems.
 Here, we explain how to draw bending moment diagrams effectively for all problems.

 Bending diagrams are represented with a straight horizontal line right below the beam.
 This line represents zero.
 Beneath the line, the bending moment is negative, above the line bending moment is positive.
 To understand the sign conventions of bending moment and shear forces, consider this article.

 If you are interested in the book that is used as the main guide for this article, click on the given link or the ‘Shop Now button to check it from Amazon!

 First of all, we need to understand this fact; Bending moment in beam sections is the result of the shear forces acting on the beam.
 If we know the shear force situation and application areas, we can make comments about possible bending moment diagrams.

-The moment is actually is the multiplication of the distance of a force where the moment is calculated, with the force itself.
+The moment is the multiplication of the distance of a force where the moment that we calculate, with the force itself.
 With the increasing distance(x), the bending moment is also increasing.
 So;

 dM(x)/dx = F(Shear Force)

 According to the derivation calculus, when the shear force is zero or changes sign from maximum to minimum, the bending moment will have the maximum or minimum on this point.

 Some Graphing Techniques from Math for Bending Moment Diagram

 - If the shear force application is singular on a beam, the shear force diagram will be constant just as shown below.
 So, the bending moment diagram will be inclined linear.